 Water: Cheap and Reliable

-Water in La Linea is supplied municipally and billed bi-monthly.
-The bills are low by Spanish standards.
-For a single person or couple, expect around €25 to €40 every two months — that works out to roughly €12 to €20 per month.
-A family of four will pay more, but it rarely exceeds €50/month.
+Water in La Linea is supplied by Aqualia, operating under the ARCGISA concession of the Mancomunidad del Campo de Gibraltar (part of the FCC group, managing the area's water supply since the TEDESA concession began in 1975).
+Bills arrive bi-monthly.
+For a single person or couple, expect around €25 to €40 every two months, working out to roughly €12 to €20 per month.
+A family of four will pay more, but costs for typical household use remain low by Spanish standards.

 Gas: Piped or Butane Cylinder

 Older buildings in La Linea typically use butane gas cylinders (bombonas) for cooking and sometimes hot water.
-The orange Repsol Butano cylinders cost around €14 to €18 each and last 2 to 4 weeks depending on how much you cook.
-You swap an empty cylinder for a full one — the Repsol delivery van does rounds in residential areas, or you collect from a local depot.
+The orange Repsol Butano cylinders last two to four weeks depending on how much you cook.
+You swap an empty cylinder for a full one.
+The Repsol delivery van does rounds in residential areas, or you can collect from a local depot.
+Public listings suggest cylinders cost around €14 to €18 each as of 2026.

 Newer developments are more likely to have piped natural gas (gas natural canalizado).
-If the flat has central heating on gas, budget around €30 to €60/month in winter.
+If the flat has central heating on gas, budget around €30 to €60 per month in winter.
 A cold February can push it toward the top of that range.

 | Gas type | Common in | Estimated monthly cost |